CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_7_assessment.md

 ### Resources
 * The twitter gem can be found on [https://github.com/sferik/twitter](https://github.com/sferik/twitter)
-* The user name you want to search for is @heyamberwilkie
+* The user name you want to search for is @ThomasOchman or @CraftAcademySE
 * you need to register an application with Twitter here: [https://apps.twitter.com/](https://apps.twitter.com/)
 * If you are facing a choice what method to use you should go with the “REST Client” (you’ll understand when you’ve read the gem documentation)